 - The Great Lakes provide drinking water to 8.5 million Canadians

 Unfortunately, not everyone has access to clean water.
-The United Nations said an individual needs 50 liters of water per day for meal prep and personal hygiene, but many people in Africa only get 20 liters of water per day.
+The United Nations said an individual needs 50 litres of water per day for meal prep and personal hygiene, but many people in Africa only get 20 litres of water per day.

 As global water concerns grow, the need for solutions to protect water sources and mitigate water quality issues also grows.
 For more than ten years, Fleming’s Centre for Alternative Wastewater Treatment (CAWT) at the School of Environmental and Natural Resource Sciences has been working with governments and industry to research, develop, and test leading-edge water and wastewater technologies.

 “Access to clean water is a universal concern that requires a multitude of techniques and technologies to deliver,” said Jeremy Kraemer, Director of the CAWT.
 “At the CAWT, we work with many different companies on a range of solutions that improve water quality, management, and stewardship.
 We salute the plumbers and water systems operators that put these and other innovative technologies to use.”